 If the person is already in a volunteer position they will be given the opportunity to clarify the circumstances around their conviction.

-Please note- due to the limited nature of interaction of volunteers and children as a result of online Concern Debates Programme, references will not be required for volunteer adjudicators.
+Note: Due to the limited nature of interaction of volunteers and children in the Concern Debates Programme, references will not be required for volunteer adjudicators.